There was a problem loading the comments.

-LSCWP essentially has two purposes: a full-page cache for your site’s dynamically-generated pages and a site-optimization plugin.
+LSCWP essentially has two purposes: that of a full-page cache for your site’s dynamically-generated pages, and that of a site-optimization plugin.
 Most people who install LSCache do so for the caching functions, and the rest is just the icing on the cake.

 You are free to enable the caching functions and ignore everything else.